danieldoh/danieldoh.github.io/content/post/wakey/index.md

 ---
-title: 'Paper Review: REFRAME: An Augmented Reality Storyboarding Tool for Character-Driven Analysis of Security & Privacy Concerns'
+title: 'Paper Review: Wakey-Wakey: Animate Text by Mimicking Characters in a GIF'
 subtitle: ''

 # Summary for listings and search engines